A writer I’ve worked with for several years reached out to me for advice for a critical topic of all writers I know: How to get paid to write.

 FIJ provided funding for this years-long investigation I conducted on the inadequate screening of in-home health aides who care for our nation’s seniors.

-They also provided funding for my three-year investigation, that culminated in the publication of a book, into how for-profit medicine and corporate greed influence the way we conceive, give birth, and raise our children in the first year of life.
+They also provided funding for my three-year investigation, that culminated in the publication of a book, which explores how for-profit medicine and corporate greed influence the way we conceive, give birth, and raise our children in the first year of life.

 One of the best things about the FIJ grant is that it includes a mentoring component.
-Grantees are matched with experienced journalists in similar fields.
+They match grantees with experienced journalists in similar fields.

-I found having a more experienced colleague (who is not your editor) to mentor me and discuss ideas to be invaluable (like, how do you deal with the screaming in the background by the boyfriend drug addict while you are interviewing a reluctant but willing-to-talk source?).
+Having an experienced colleague (who’s not your editor) to mentor and discuss ideas is invaluable.
+You can talk about things like how to deal with the screaming in the background by the boyfriend drug addict while interviewing a reluctant but willing-to-talk source…

 Type Investigations (Formerly The Investigative Fund) also offers grants for investigative journalism.